-Explanation The learning outcomes relate to Infrastructure.
+Explanation to Infrastructure.
 The infrastructure means the entire IT systems with their organizational processes.
-This concerns the traditional hardware and software infrastructure.
-The learning outcomes are implemented in a professional context .
-Professional context means the circumstances or situations in which the student finds himself/herself working as a professional in the field of IT Infrastructure.
-A student shows in the course-based form that he/she has acquired competences in the learning outcomes By course-based form means that a student follows the 4C/ID-model roadmap of provided courses, assignments and projects in order to prove the acquisition of the leaning outcomes.
+This concerns the traditional hardware and software infrastructure. implemented in a professional context.
+Professional context means the circumstances or situations in which the student finds himself/herself working as a professional in the field of IT Infrastructure. the course-based form that he/she has acquired By course-based form means that a student follows the 4C/ID-model roadmap of provided courses, assignments and projects in order to prove the acquisition of the leaning outcomes.